-The 90th percentile of daily maximum temperature for mid-August (Fig. 1(a)) reveals a latitudinal dependence with higher values towards the south and generally higher values over land.
-Towards the end of the 21st century (Fig. 1(b)), the largest increases in this percentile ($> 10 \, \text{K}$) occur over the central parts of Europe, while the increase is smaller over southern and northern Europe (mainly $< 9 \, \text{K}$) and the British Isles (about 6 K).
-The smallest warming is projected over the ocean ($< 6 \, \text{K}$), with a slightly higher temperature increase over the Mediterranean Sea compared to the North Atlantic.
-The average increase in the mean summer (JJA) temperature over land in the Euro-Atlantic region is reported to be between about 3-6 K (Chan et al., 2020), indicating that increase of the 90th percentile is amplified compared to this mean increase over most regions.
+The 90th percentile of daily maximum temperature for mid-August (Fig. 1a) reveals a latitudinal dependence with higher values towards the south and generally higher values over land.
+Towards the end of the 21st century (Fig. 1b), the largest increases in this percentile (> 10 K) occur over the central parts of Europe, while the increase is smaller over southern and northern Europe (mainly < 9 K) and the British Isles (about 6 K).
+The smallest warming is projected over the ocean (< 6 K), with a slightly higher temperature increase over the Mediterranean Sea compared to the North Atlantic.
+The average increase in the mean summer (JJA) temperature over land in the Euro-Atlantic region is reported to be between about 3-6 K (Chan et al., 2020), indicating that increase in the 90th percentile is amplified compared to this mean increase over most regions.

 Mean temperatures are calculated in the respective regions on detected heatwave days and compared to the climatological mean JJA temperatures in Fig. 2.
 The mean JJA temperatures are projected to increase in the future from about 4 K in BI (Fig. 2d) to about 8 K in WR (Fig. 2c).
-In BI, GI and IP (Fig, 2d-f), i.e. the regions that also cover large areas over the ocean, the temperature anomalies on heatwave days with respect to the mean JJA temperature for the future and historic time slices are of a similar magnitude as the future increase of the mean JJA temperature.
+In BI, GI and IP (Fig. 2d-f), i.e., the regions that also cover large areas over the ocean, the temperature anomalies on heatwave days with respect to the mean JJA temperature for the future and historic time slices are of a similar magnitude as the future increase in the mean JJA temperature.
 This also indicates that the projected warming during heatwaves is similar to the average JJA temperature increase.
-In contrast, in the regions that cover more grid points over land, i.e. Sc, CE and WR (Fig. 2a-c), the temperature anomalies during heatwaves are higher than the future increase of mean JJA temperatures and the anomalies increase even further in the future by about 1 K on average in Sc (Fig. 2a) and by about 2 K on average in CE and WR (Fig. 2b,c).
+In contrast, in the regions that cover more grid points over land, i.e., Sc, CE and WR (Fig. 2a-c), the temperature anomalies during heatwaves are higher than the future increase in mean JJA temperatures, and